mmucklo/DtcQueueBundle/README.md

 Tracking Runs
 -------------
-Each runs can be tracked in a table in an ORM / ODM backed datastore.
+Each job run can be tracked in a table in an ORM / ODM backed datastore.

 Ways to configure:
 __app/config/config.yml:__ (symfony 2/3)